VC-Mian/AI_VTuber/README.md

 This is an AI-powered VTuber that interacts with Twitch viewers in real-time.
 Inspired by Vedal who programed the AI Vtuber on Twitch, Neruo-sama, this project demonstrates the integration of large language models, real-time chat processing, and character animation to create an engaging streaming experience.
+Feel free to clone & make your own.

 ## Demo [SOON]: